AnkitPal92/Kaggle-Courses/Intro_to_Programming/02_Function.md

 # 02. Function
-Function is a block of code that performs a specific task multiple times without duplicating the any code.
+Function is a block of code that performs a specific task multiple times without duplicating it.
 ## How to define a function?
 Observe the following the example.